issacdowling/selfhostedsmarthomeguide/README.md

 ```
 speech(random.choice(agreeResponse) + "I'll make it " + colour)
 ```
 All we've actually done is make it pick a random string from the list we made instead of just saying **"Alright, "**.
-If we just saved and exited here, it would work, but lets add it to other stuff too.
+If we just saved and exited here, it would work.

+### But we can add it to other situations, like the time and weather

 Back in the ```# Set responses``` section, I've added this line:
 ```